Qwertie-/Sub-Archive/README.md

 Usage: rename config.py.example to config.py and fill it out with the settings you want then run "python3 subarchive.py" to start

+NOTICE: I have chosen to abandon this project as the latest reddit api made things needlessly complicated (requiring api keys for a script that only reads data)